JusticeForMikeBrown/ansible_iptables/README.md

 Notes
 --------
-The role will restart fail2ban gracefully as well as manage NFS and Samba firewall rules within Ipset.
+The role will restart fail2ban gracefully as well as manage NFS and Samba firewall rules within ipset.

-All incoming and outgoing traffic on IPv6 networks will be dropped by default.
+All incoming and outgoing traffic on IPv6 networks will be ***dropped by default***.

-All unicast TCP and UDP packets will be looged in syslog
+All unicast TCP and UDP packets will be ***logged in syslog***.